"To plant a garden is to dream of tomorrow." - Audrey Hepburn

 Chair: Jane Henderson

-Presently, the public is invited to clip a couple sprigs of the established herbs in the raised herb bed.
-The other raised bed was planted for the benefit of the myriad pollinators that visit the area
+We invite the public to clip sprigs of the established herbs in the raised herb bed.

 Chair: Sherrie Braidic